CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-The Department of Education developed, documented and disseminated to personnel a contingency planning policy that addresses purpose, scope, roles, responsibilities, management committment, coordination among organizational entities, and compliance, and developed, documented and disseminated to personnel procedures to facilitate the implementation of the policy and associated controls.
-The policy is stated in the Office of the Secretary Information Security Policy dated July 17, 2013 and the procedures are defined in the Office of the Secretary Procedures Handbook for Information Security, Version 1.1 dated July 30, 2014.
-These documents will be reviewed periodically.
-These policies and procedures are applicable to the LINCS personnel using the lincs.ed.gov information system.
+This is Agency common control.
+More data about implementation can be obtained from the Agency common control catalog.

-The CivicActions ISSO is responsible for reviewing and updating the Contingency Planning Policy and Procedures annually.
-The Chief Operating Officer is responsible for approving Contingency Planning.
-All procedures are consistent with requirements of FISMA, FedRAMP, ISO 27001, applicable executive orders, directives, policies, regulations, standards, and guidance.
-These policies and procedures are applicable to the CivicActions staff administering the lincs.ed.gov information system.
+The LINCS Technology Project has developed a contingency planning policy consistent with Department of Education, Handbook for Information Technology Security Contingency Planning Procedures (Handbook OCIO-10) and NIST 800-34.
+Contingency planning procedures are formally documented within the LINCS Technology Project Contingency Plan, which provides the roles and responsibilities as it pertains to contingency planning.
+The Department reviews and updates the policy as necessary and the policy was last updated in July 2012.

 #### CivicActions Responsibility

 CivicActions has developed, documented and disseminated to personnel a contingency planning policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
-This information is maintained in Contingency Planning (CP) Policy and Procedure that  can be found in the CivicActions Github repository at <https://github.com/NuCivic/healthdata/wiki/contingency-plan> also: <https://github.com/NuCivic/healthdata/wiki/contingency-plan-word>
+This information is maintained in Contingency Planning (CP) Policy and Procedure that can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Provider dated 1 May 2013.